Minister Joyce Murray highlights budget investments to make life more affordable

 SOURCE Fisheries and Oceans (DFO) Canada

-For further information: Matthew Dillon, Director of Communications, Office of the Minister of Fisheries, Oceans and the Canadian Coast Guard, 613-992-3474, [email protected]; Media Relations: Fisheries and Oceans Canada, 613-990-7537, [email protected]
+For further information: Matthew Dillon, Director of Communications, Office of the Minister of Fisheries, Oceans and the Canada Coast Guard, 613-992-3474, [email protected]; Media Relations, Fisheries and Oceans Canada, 613-990-7537, [email protected]

 Share this article